Android Non Root

 nano ~/.termux/termux-properties

-Properties can be changed including default-working-directory, allow-external-apps, volume-keys, etc.
+Properties that can be changed include default-working-directory, allow-external-apps, volume-keys, etc.

-pkg is a tool for managing apt packages.
+pkg is a tool for managing apt packages in Termux.

 Package Command Error